Bobby Lee's Copedents

 Learning the Back Neck

-For my gigs with the Country All-Stars, I played an antique Speedy West Custom double ten.
+For my gigs with the Country All-Stars in the 1990's, I sometimes played an antique Speedy West Custom double ten.
 This beautiful instrument has a primitive pull-release changer that will not allow a string to be both raised and lowered.
 I set up the front neck with the essential E9th changes, and I raised the back neck from C6th to D6th because I needed the higher timbre to cut through the big band sound.

 The band broke up, and I no longer own this guitar.